Satsuma High School: Student body

 In December 2011 Satsuma, still a county school, had 694 students.
 After Saraland left the Mobile County system, Satsuma's student enrollment dropped each year from 2008 to 2011.
 From 2010 to 2011 the enrollment declined by 21%.
 2011 was the final year that the county allowed Saraland residents to attend county schools.

 School uniforms

-Satsuma really doesn't care what the kids wear.

 Feeder patterns

 Before the split of the City of Saraland, Satsuma received students from Adams Middle School.